DataKind-DC/EcoAction/README.md

 ### data/
 Relevant demographic, land area, shape files, and rds files for the project.
-See `data/description_of_data.md` for more information obout the csv files.
+See `data/description_of_data.md` for more information about the csv files.

 ### data/shape_files/
 After unzipping these files, you will see a collection of folders that contain shape files.
 All of these were downloaded from [Arlington County Open Data](https://gisdata-arlgis.opendata.arcgis.com/search).